Dear Judge, The court has referred us to coParenter but I’m not sure how it will help us. I’m curious – what do judges expect in these situations?

 As a retired judge, assuming there are no restrictions on being in contact with each other, I would want to make sure you knew about resources that could support your coParenting efforts.
 And thinking back to my time on the bench where I’d be seeing a lot of families every day, I’d want to make sure you had all the best tools available to you to help you with making coParenting as easy and smooth as possible.
 I’d also want to make sure you were able to use features like check-in to stay in touch with each other in case you are running late or to let the court know over time if there are concerns about pick-up or drop-off.

-Tags: advice, amicable, app, Ask The Judge, bonus families, choose coParenter, co-parenting, communication, coParent, coParenter advice, coParenter app, coParenter Stories, custody, difficult coParent, dont want to use the app, holidays, parenting, schedule, single mom
+Tags: advice, amicable, app, Ask The Judge, Blog, bonus families, choose coParenter, co-parenting, communication, coParent, coParenter advice, coParenter app, coParenter Stories, custody, difficult coParent, dont want to use the app, holidays, parenting, schedule, single mom